-When you file a claim in Canada the insurance deductible is what the policyholder will pay.
+When you file a claim in Canada, the policyholder will pay the insurance deductible.

 How do I pay for Insurance?

-You can choose to pay your insurance by cheque, in person, credit card, online banking, or even a banking app.
+You can pay your Insurance by cheque, in person, credit card, online banking, or even a banking app.

 There are a few places you can go to buy Canadian insurance products.

-Our home insurance and auto insurance was purchased from an insurance agent.
+Our home insurance and auto insurance were purchased from an insurance agent.

-If you opt for an insurance broker this person will find you the best rates and deals that fit your budget.
+If you opt for an insurance broker, this person will find the best rates and deals that fit your budget.

 - Insurance Agent